top of page

 Q: Do you offer academic testing and assessments?

 A: Yes.
-All services are available à la carte.
-You may enroll in testing, tutoring, or enrichment independently of the Academy.
+All services are available independently of the school.

 Q: What is your tutoring model?

-A: We offer 1:1 and small group tutoring focused on foundational skills, test prep, executive function, and enrichment.
-Sessions are 50 minutes and tailored to each learner.
+A: We offer 1:1 and small group sessions focused on foundational skills, intervention, enrichment, and test preparation.
+Sessions are personalized and typically 50 minutes.

 Q: What is your enrichment program?